cocos/cocos-docs/en/publish/publish-android-instant.md

    ![](publish-android-instant/refactor_select.png)

 5. If some resources are not in the first package, but we want to put it in the first package, we can click the **+Manual** button to open **Manual** panel, the rest of the resources will be presented here.
-Check the resources you need to put into the first package and click the **Save** button you will find it add to the first panel.
+Check the resources you need to put into the first package and click the **Save** button, you will find it add to the Refactor panel.

    ![](publish-android-instant/refactor_manual.png)